juliangruber/is-mobile/README.md

 To enable feature detection (i.e. namely for iPad with iOS 13), set `featureDetect: true` and `tablet: true`.
 This will only work in browser environments.

-`opts.ua` can also be an instance of a [node.js http request](http://nodejs.org/api/http.html#http_http_incomingmessage), in which case it will reader the user agent header.
+`opts.ua` can also be an instance of a [node.js http request](http://nodejs.org/api/http.html#http_http_incomingmessage), in which case it will read the user agent header.

 Example: